Law Firm Search Engine Optimisation (SEO) Explained

 Let’s look at each of these in a little more detail.
 Ultimately, it is the content that gets you to the top of Google, so it is worth spending time on it and getting it right.

 Volume Of Words On The Page To Please Google For SEO Purposes

 I recently checked my best performing website pages for the purposes of this article and then counted up the words on each page (well I actually used Microsoft to help me) and they were each between 1,200 to 4,000 words.

-None of my pages with lower levels of content were generating many visitors.
+None of my pages with lower levels of content was generating many visitors.
 Whilst it used to be the case that 400 words on a page was enough to please Google and let it send floods of traffic to you, this is clearly no longer the case.

 Now, I appreciate you might think that that is a substantial volume of content, which it is, but don’t let it stop you.

 As a solicitor, partner of law firm owner, you should not be writing these words.
 Your hourly rate will be anything from £150 to £500, so why would you write the content when you can pay a copywriter anything from £20 to £50 per hour to write it for you?